mojaloop/documentation/docs/product/features/ml-feature-list OLD.md

     counterparty risk, and that the integrity of the scheme as a whole is protected.

--  [**Connectivity Support**](./connectivity.md), describing the various tools and options for straightforward onboarding of participating DFSPs.
 -   [**Product and Operational Features**](./product.md), such as portals for user and service management, and the configuration and operation of a Mojaloop Hub.